 Final thoughts about Orlando day trips

-If you are pressed for time when staying in Orlando, our day trips are ordered by proximity.
-You may also like to consider day trips that are inclusive of transport which make it easier and quicker to get around.
+If you are pressed for time when staying in Orlando, remember that our day trips are ordered by proximity.
+You may also like to consider day trips that include transport, because it will be easier and quicker to get around.
 Try to also combine several day trip destinations into one day to save time.

 Don’t forget to buy a Florida guidebook before you go!
 Orlando is close to many exciting nature areas and state parks, beaches, cultural and historic sites, and adventure activities that make it the perfect base for exploring the best of Florida.